kubetoolsio/agentic-docker-offload-triton/README.md

   - **aggregator/**: Aggregates results from multiple models or requests.

 - **triton-server/model-repository/**
   Stores ONNX models and configuration files for Triton Inference Server.
-Includes both dummy (for testing) and real models ( Not Verified Yet).
+Includes both dummy (for testing) and real models (Verified).

 - **test-data/**
   Contains scripts and files for generating and storing sample data used in testing (text, images, payloads).